-Taking inspiration from the "Bechdel Test," which examines the way female characters are portrayed and situated within a narrative, GLAAD developed its own set of criteria to analyze how LGBT characters are included within a film.
-The "Vito Russo Test" takes its name from celebrated film historian and GLAAD co-founder Vito Russo, whose book The Celluloid Closet remains a foundational analysis of LGBT portrayals in Hollywood film.
+Taking inspiration from the "Bechdel Test," which examines the way female characters are portrayed and situated within a narrative, GLAAD developed its own set of criteria to analyze how LGBTQ characters are included within a film.
+The "Vito Russo Test" takes its name from celebrated film historian and GLAAD co-founder Vito Russo, whose book The Celluloid Closet remains a foundational analysis of LGBTQ portrayals in Hollywood film.
 These criteria can help guide filmmakers to create more multidimensional characters, while also providing a barometer for representation on a wide scale.
 This test represents a standard GLAAD would like to see a greater number of mainstream Hollywood films reach in the future.

 To pass the Vito Russo Test, the following must be true:

 - The film contains a character that is identifiably lesbian, gay, bisexual, and/or transgender.